 So now that we’ve gone through all this math, the question becomes: How do you use this?
 The good news is, you don’t have to sit down and write out a bunch of math to immediately apply these concepts.
 Here are a few ways you can think about statistics in games that will improve your planning and in-game outcomes:

 - Use the Expected Value of an Action to determine if it’s worth doing

 Once you’ve got Expected Value down conceptually, you can start thinking in terms of the outputs you can expect from a given action you’ll take.
-What I mean by this is, if I’ve got 10 marines about to shoot at something and my options are between Meganobz and boyz, I can do some quick thinking to figure out how valuable it’ll be to shoot at each target.
-In this case say my marines are more than 12″ away and moved.
+What I mean by this is, if I’ve got 10 Intercessors about to shoot at something and my options are between Chaos Terminators and Chaos Marines, I can do some quick thinking to figure out how valuable it’ll be to shoot at each target.
+In this case say my Intercessors are more than 12″ away and moved.
 I can generally assume that of my 10 shots, about 6-7 will hit.
-Orks are Toughness 4, so of my 6-7 half, half will wound, so 3-4.
-Then the Ork boyz get a 6+ save so I can expect most or all of those to be kills, while I should expect to do 0 wounds to the Meganobz, maybe 1 if my opponent rolls poorly.
+Chaos marines are Toughness 4, so of my 6-7 half, half will wound, so 3-4.
+Then the Chaos marines get a 4+ save against my AP-1 bolt rifles and have a single wound each, so I can expect about half of those to be kills, giving me around 1-2 dead models.
+While comparatively the Terminators are likely to shrug off all but one of those unless my opponent rolls very poorly.
 This is an extreme example, but it’s how I might quickly think about which targets to choose based on the Expected Value of a volley of shooting.